purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 - Appointmentlistscell.stories.js

 Also certain branches older than 2 weeks were deleted.
 They are as follows:
+**These were all stale and as directed by purab and at my discretion they were checked, merged into backup(which is a copy of Master), pull requested, and then deleted.**
 - Lazar
 - Appointmentitem
 - Merge-test-branch